|

 Over

-a period of several years, three members of Rails on Wheels developed
+a period of several years in the mid-1990s, three members of Rails on Wheels developed

 a particularly strong interest in prototypical operation.
 This interest